About the Department of Social Inquiry

 Our Higher Degree Research programs give candidates the opportunity to join a vibrant community of researchers who use robust methods and cutting-edge ideas to address all aspects of the human social and cultural experience.

-The Department is home to the Thesis Eleven Forum for Social and Political Theory, which represents an international network of scholars exploring issues of culture, society and power.
+The Department is home to the Thesis Eleven Forum for Social and Political Theory, which represents an international network of scholars exploring issues of culture, society and power, and to the Climate Change Adaptation Lab which researches the more-than-climatic character of impacts, as they intersect in people’s daily lives.

-We also have close links to La Trobe Asia, which provides leadership on all aspects of La Trobe University’s engagement with Asia, including the Philippines-Australia Forum, which supports research, engagement and teaching initiatives to increase awareness of Philippine politics, culture and society.
+We also have close links to La Trobe Asia, which provides leadership on all aspects of La Trobe University’s engagement with Asia, the Centre for Global Security which helps us understand the complex security issues of our time, and Grabra Biik, Wurruwila Wutja Indigenous Research Centre, focused on building academic Indigenous knowledge and research partnerships.

 The Centre for Human Security and Social Change works for inclusive social change.
 Staff work with a wide range of individuals, organisations and networks that are involved in social change with a particular, but not exclusive, focus on Indigenous Australia, the Pacific and Southeast Asia.